-Water management and stewardship is currently integrated into the supplier evaluation process by including applicable suppliers' CDP Supply Chain Water Security Questionnaire in our Supplier Scorecards, which are reviewed with other impacts such as compliance, EHS&S, and business continuity issues on an ongoing basis with business segment leads.
+Water management and stewardship is currently integrated into the supplier evaluation process by including applicable suppliers' CDP Supply Chain Water Security Questionnaire in our Supplier Scorecards, which are reviewed with other indicators, such as compliance, EHS&S, and business continuity issues, on an ongoing basis with business segment leads.
+Rationale for the coverage of engagement: Johnson & Johnson selects the suppliers with which we engage based on their location in water stressed areas, proportion of procurement spend, and the type of service they provide to the company.
+Presence in water-stressed areas, and high intensities in any or all of those factors influence the selection of suppliers for CDP engagement.